-So back to this Government vs. People: I thought that I was protecting the interest of “the People” and ensuring that the Government was administering the local, state laws and procedures ethically … I also was looking out for the best interest of “the People’s” hard-earned money as it promised, then in a most unexpected response “the people” turned against me for standing up for what I thought was the right thing, protecting against the errors of the government (which to me felt more like deception -in as much as the responses were not forthcoming in my opinion).
+So back to this Government vs. People: I thought that I was protecting the interest of “the People” and ensuring that the Government was administering the local, state laws and procedures ethically … I also was looking out for the best interest of “the People’s” hard-earned money as it promised, then in a most unexpected response “the people” turned against me for standing up for what I thought was the right thing, protecting against the errors of the government.

 The Government- when seeing that there was proof in black and white of their errors -then took a stance, began limiting the voice of the one elected official of “the People” right in PLAIN VIEW managed to take away “the people’s” right to know what they do behind closed doors, took away “the people’s” right to ask for the calendar of meetings for the day, demanded it’s elected official of “the People” not speak to the people – this is all public record.